-Fondation Thalie is pleased to announce the launch of a partnership with the École Nationale Supérieure des Arts Décoratifs de Paris for the 3rd season of “Creators facing the climate emergency”.
+Fondation Thalie is pleased to announce the launch of a partnership with the École Nationale Supérieure des Arts Décoratifs de Paris for the 3rd season of the series of conversations “Creators facing Climate Emergency”.

 On a monthly basis, these meetings between artists and scientists aim to raise public awareness, particularly among the younger generation of creators, of the need to invent new imaginaries of transition, to reflect on new ways of designing and producing with biomaterials: How does the impact of global warming already generate new ways of living in the world, more respectful of planetary limits?